 All questions that are very valid, asked often and so important to consider at this time.
 Parents have shared their concerns with me more recently on the topic of education and I am sure that they are also on the ‘tip of the tongue’ of many other parents to.
 Every family is facing their own unique challenges and have different apprehensions too.
 Some children can’t wait to burst back through the door to see friends, some are very anxious and some are just about getting used to their ‘new normal’ home/school routine and are worried that another change will not be welcomed.

 In this blog post today, we will be thinking about educational transitions and thinking about what we can do to help to manage and support you through these times.
-Especially, as some of us are beginning to receive notification letters of our children’s newly named schools ready for the September term.
+Especially, as some of you have probably received notification letters of our children’s newly named schools ready for the September term.

 As a charitable organisation, supporting children, young people and families through their brain injury journey, we are (as so many organisations are) finding ourselves adapting to change and adjusting to new normal working methods.
 We may all be juggling the home working challenges, working on the front line or as key workers, but we want you to know that we are still here to support you though these changes and that we still have the support and learning available to support transition periods, not only for families, but for educational professionals too.
 We are still providing remote educational support via our ABI Coordinators and providing access to information and learning online, all with the expert knowledge to support transitions for children with a brain injury.

-We will keep our social media platforms and our website updated with any news as it arises and you can find out information directly from the department of Education here; https://www.gov.uk/government/organisations/department-for-education
+We are keeping our social media platforms and our website updated with any news as it arises and you can find out information directly from the department of Education here; https://www.gov.uk/government/organisations/department-for-education

 For now, here are some tips to help you begin to plan and prepare for educational transitions.
 That may include from COVID-19 to school, primary to secondary or even secondary to college.